Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 What if a 2,000-year-old decision-making framework could save my startup?

 I spent the next 47 hours using 5 Stoic techniques to make the hardest decision of my entrepreneurial career.
+These techniques became my personal system for Stoic decision-making under pressure.

 The result?